-The Fund used a variety of derivatives during the Reporting Period, both to gain market exposure, as well as to hedge certain risks.
+The Fund used a variety of derivatives during the Reporting Period, both to gain market exposure, as well as to hedge certain exposures.
 Derivatives used for hedging mostly detracted from performance.
 Derivatives used for hedging include call writing, which detracted from performance as equities rose over the period.
-Foreign currency forwards used to hedge non-USD exposures slightly detracted from overall performance.
+Foreign currency forwards, used to hedge non-USD exposures, detracted from overall performance.
 The Fund continued to utilize credit default swaps to hedge broader credit markets, which also detracted from performance given the strong credit market performance during the Reporting Period.
-On the rates front, the Fund continued to hold curve caps and interest rate swaps to hedge against moves lower in the yield curve; those positions were detractors during the Reporting Period.
-Derivatives used to obtain general index exposure, conversely, such as total return swaps to gain long equity exposure, exhibited positive performance.
+On the rates front, the Fund continued to hold curve caps and interest rate swaps to hedge against moves lower in the yield curve; those positions were slight detractors during the Reporting Period.
+During the Reporting Period, the Fund increased its utilization of S&P 500 Index Mini futures to gain long U.S. equity exposure.
+Derivatives used to obtain general index exposure, such as futures and total return swaps to gain long equity exposure, exhibited positive performance.